ksu-cs-textbooks/cis301/content/6-chapter/6_1-univRules.md

 ```

-Here is a simple example showing the syntax of the `∀i` rule in Logika: "Everyone is healthy; everyone is happ.
+Here is a simple example showing the syntax of the `∀i` rule: "Everyone is healthy; everyone is happ.
 Therefore, everyone is both healthy and happy.":

 ```text
 ∀ x isHealthy(x), ∀ y isHappy(y)  |-  ∀ z(isHealthy(z) ∧ isHappy(z))